michijs/michijs/README.md

 ## Components

 ### If
+Conditional rendering component.
+This is the only way to do it dynamically.

 ### List

 ### Title
+Title component for dynamically updating the document's title.

 ### Redirect
+Redirect component for navigating to a different URL or location.

 ### Host
 Allows to set attributes and event listeners to the host element itself.